 - Last but not least, be gentle on your makeup brushes and use them lightly when applying makeup.
 Avoid pressing down hard with them and they will last so much longer.

-I hope you enjoyed today’s post on How to Best Clean Your Makeup Brushes and I hope this post will inspire you to start cleaning your brushes more regularly, if you aren’t already.
+I hope you enjoyed today’s post on How to Best Clean Makeup Brushes at Home and I hope this post will inspire you to start cleaning your brushes more regularly, if you aren’t already.

 Thanks for stopping by!- Cara